saguileran/Simulation-Protocol/readme.md

 # Requirements

 This code is made in c++ and python language, to run it you have to install g++ compiler; on ubuntu just execute # sudo apt install g++ # in a terminal, on windows you need install VisualC++.
 Also the OpenMP library is needed but in the majority of cases it come with the compiler.
-Python language is used to analyze and plot data, for use the PlotData.py script you need install pandas, numpy and matplotlib library.
+Python language is used to analyze and plot data, for use the PlotData.py script you need to install pandas, numpy and matplotlib library.

 To visualaize data three options are evaluted: GNUPLOT, ParaView and OpenCL.
 The first two just need its corresponding software, while OpenCL need FreeGlut library.

-We recommend use linux system to execute the code or at lest a virutal machine.
+We recommend to use linux system to execute the code or at least a virutal machine.

 # LBM Code

 The algorithm used have three principal parts, the recipe.

-* **Stream:** Update density function vector for neighbors.
+* **Stream:** Update distribution function vector for neighbors.

-* **Macroscopic:** quantities: Calculate density function, fluxes and density equilibirum function for each point, for acoustic waves the density function is the pressure.
+* **Macroscopic:** quantities: Calculate the sum of the ditribution functions,then the sum over weighted distribution functions which are weighted by the velocity components.This is done for each lattice point.In this case we have acoustic waves so the sum of probability density functions is the pressure at each point, and the weighted sum is a vector field proportional  to the time derivative of the mean molecular displacement

-* **Colide:** Calculate and update density functionm, at the same time boundary conditions are execute.
+* **Colide:** Calculate and update distribution function, this is done at the same time for each lattice point which means that this method could be paralallelized.

 <p align="center">
   <img  src="https://ars.els-cdn.com/content/image/1-s2.0-S0965997816301855-gr3.jpg">
 </p>

-Schematic diagram of LBM steps, the data can be export in three ways: puntually or an "area microphone" (t, rho), or density function for all grid (x, y, rho).
-Export all grid data is slower than just micriphones, this data is use to visualization while microphones data is used to analyze Fourier spectrum.
+Schematic diagram of LBM steps, the data can be exported in three ways: punctually or  with an "area microphone" (t, rho), also obtaining the density function for all  the grid (x, y, rho).
+Exporting all the grid data is slower than using micriphones, this data is used for visualization while microphones data is used to analyze the Fourier spectrum.

 <p align="center">
   <img  src="Images/LBM-steps.png" width="600">